safaa-mojahed/weather-application/README.md

 3- details page:

-    - This page contain a more detailes about the weather such as the humidity and pressure...
+    - This page contain more detailes about the weather such as the humidity and pressure...

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.